cfarkas/annotate_my_genomes/README.md

 ### :microscope: :hatching_chick: :hatched_chick:
 Genome annotation pipeline using long sequencing reads from non-model (and model) animal organisms.

+### For detailed examples, please visit our wiki page :

 # Pipeline Outline
   Often, genomes from non-model organisms (and even from model organisms) contain reference genome annotation available in GTF format (Gene Transfer Format), but these annotations may fail to capture all genome features.
 Novel genes and novel transcripts can be absent from reference genome annotations due tissue or stage-specific gene expression when using RNA-seq data for transcript characterization.